“The most important work of fiction by an American in this literary generation.” –The New Republic

 Greeted as a masterpiece when it was first published in 1966, Omensetter’s Luck is the quirky, impressionistic, and breathtakingly original story of an ordinary community galvanized by the presence of an extraordinary man.
 Set in a small Ohio town in the 1890s, it chronicles – through the voices of various participants and observers – the confrontation between Brackett Omensetter, a man of preternatural goodness, and the Reverend Jethro Furber, a preacher crazed with a propensity for violent thoughts.
 Omensetter’s Luck meticulously brings to life a specific time and place as it illuminates timeless questions about life, love, good, and evil.
 This edition includes an afterword written by William Gass in 1997.

 For more than seventy years, Penguin has been the leading publisher of classic literature in the English-speaking world.
 With more than 1,700 titles, Penguin Classics represents a global bookshelf of the best works throughout history and across genres and disciplines.
 Readers trust the series to provide authoritative texts enhanced by introductions and notes by distinguished scholars and contemporary authors, as well as up-to-date translations by award-winning translators.

-William H. Gass—essayist, novelist, literary critic—was born in Fargo, North Dakota.
-He is the author of seven works of fiction and nine books of essays, including Life Sentences, A Temple of Texts, and Tests of Time, and was a professor of philosophy at Washington University….
-More about William H. Gass
+William H. Gass was born in Fargo, North Dakota.
+He is the author of seven works of fiction, nine books of essays, and a book of conversations.
+Gass was a professor of philosophy at Washington University.
+For most of his… More about William H. Gass